tarstutorials/vrsensorint/source/content/m3/intro_to_sensors.rst

 Section Review
 ---------------

-In this section, you were introduced to different types of physiological sensors.
+In this section, you were introduced to four different types of physiological sensors.
 You learned about what data on the human body we can use to assess performance, and how sensors are designed to capture that data.
 You were also exposed to some of the active research in human health and performance that uses these sensors.
 All of this will be an important background for the next sections, where we'll take a deep dive into the process of collecting, presenting, and analyzing this data.
 Keep up the good work!

 ----------
 References